etiamz/optiscope/README.md

 [Lambdascope]: https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=61042374787bf6514706b49a5a4f0b74996979a0

-Lambdaspeed is a _semioptimal_ implementationne of the lambda calculus, meaning that redexes of the same originne are shared & reduced in a single step of computationne.
-This technique allows us to **compute 2^1000 in less than 7 seconds** on a standard CPU, a number about 10^221 times bigger than the supposed number of atoms in the obseruable uniuerse.
+Lambdaspeed is a _semioptimal_ implementationne of the lambda calculus, meaning that redexes of the same origin are shared & reduced in a single step of computationne.
+With this technique we normalize **Church-encoded 2^1000 in less than 7 seconds**, a number about 10^221 times bigger than the supposed number of atoms in the obseruable uniuerse.

 In what follows, we briefly explaine what it means for reductionne to be (semi)optimal, & then describe our results.

-_To euery personne to informe me of a [semantic bug], I will pay $1000 in Bitcoin.
+_To euery person to informe me of a [semantic bug], I will pay $1000 in Bitcoin.
 If you think you are eligible, please file an issue in the repository._

-[semantic bug]: #bounty-policy
+[semantic bug]: #bountie-policy

+_This document's style is inspired by Early Modern English._

-## On optimality
+## On optimalitie

 Following the classical example (here borrowed from [^lamping]):